cybertraining-dsc/su21-reu-362/project/index.md

 Since the generation technology, cloud computing, privacy in healthcare has become a pertinent issue.
 Researchers need medical data to advance their work. in building an effective AI system, a large amount of data.
 Since these data belong to certain patients, sharing of patients' data calls for privacy concerns.
 Recent developments that have been done include designing a system that restricts access to a patient information only when the patient mobile approves the access.(Reference).

-This project provides an overview of different feature extraction strategies that are related to privacy issues in breast cancer detection and diagnosis.
+This project provides an autoated breast cancer detection using machine learning algorithms.

 ## 2. Datasets